Updated 22 October 2021

 Today, the answer to that question is Ain Dubai, or the Eye of Dubai, the world’s tallest observation wheel is finally set in motion on October 21.

 What is Ain Dubai?

-When will the Ain Dubai open?
+When was the Ain Dubai open?

 What are some cool facts about Ain Dubai?